Activities in Morocco for tourists

 Camel Trekking, Zagora

-Unless you already have an affinity for these animals, you probably shouldn't try a camel trek that lasts longer than a day.
-While the experience can feel authentic and provide an interesting way to see the sights, it can also make you feel sore, tiered and nauseous.
-Despite these after effects, it is still well worth the effort.
+Unless you already have an affinity for these animals, you probably shouldn’t try a camel trek that lasts longer than a day.
+While the experience can feel authentic and provide an interesting way to see the sights, it can also make you feel sore and tired.
+Despite these after-effects, it is still well worth the effort.

 Djemaa el Fna, Marrakesh